tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 <span class="twitter-dm">I saw you on the pannel about how we build the roster</span>
 <span class="twitter-dm twitter-dm-first">Misha was first</span>

-<span style ="margin-bottom: 0.5em;">Makes sense.
-Misha was OG's coach last year, so that's a reasonable foundation.</span>
+<p style ="margin-bottom: 0.5em;">Makes sense.
+Misha was OG's coach last year, so that's a reasonable foundation.</p>

 <span class="twitter-dm twitter-dm-first">Then taiga</span>

-<span style ="margin-bottom: 0.5em;">Pretty surprising, actually.
-Taiga was Team Liquid fam for the longest time</span>
+<p style ="margin-bottom: 0.5em;">Pretty surprising, actually.
+Taiga was Team Liquid fam for the longest time</p>

 **How was their DPC year?** 1930 Points